Can I Eat Expired Honey Dijon Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened?

 Expert Source

 "Honey Dijon salad dressing that is commercially bottled and sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight.
-Once opened, it should be refrigerated and used within the timeframe specified on the label for best quality and safety." - FDA
+Once opened, it should be refrigerated and used within the timeframe specified on the label to ensure food safety." - CDC

 ✅Fresh Honey Dijon Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened